 - Dual Enrollment / CTE

 - Meet your Mentor

 - Contacts / Resources

 Location: Stevensville Studio: 5007 W. Donna Dr. From Meijer turn onto Marquette Wds.
-Rd., turn right onto S. Roosevelt, then left onto Hidden Pines Trl.
+Rd., turn right onto S. Roosevelt, then left onto Hidden Pines Trail.
 Turn right onto N. Donna Dr., then left onto W. Donna.
 Brick ranch house on end with blue shutters.
 Come through garage, studio is downstairs.
 Garage will be open at start time.

 Instructor: Heidi Martin firstname.lastname@example.org